zsakowitz/ithkuil-videos/00 – Ithkuil makes you feel like a GENIUS/Transcript.md

 Wood, or *alḑazex* in Ithkuil, is almost identical to the word for forest; we've just added the suffix *-ex*, meaning "small".

-And orchard, or *alḑanļtex*, is a purposeful, small forest.
+And orchard, or *alḑaltex*, is a purposeful, small forest.
 Look at it!
 The -t- at the end of -nļt- is the same as the -t- in grove, and the -ex- is the same as the -ex- of wood.

 ---
 ## Stem